-A First Aid Certificate From WTA Makes You More Employable
+A First Aid Qualification From WTA Makes You More Employable

 Having a First Aid certificate means you have learned amazing skills that could help those in times of need.
 That, in itself, is a great reason to obtain a certificate, but did you know that it can also help you in your job hunt?
 Having a First Aid certificate on your CV is very attractive to employers for a number of reasons, putting you ahead of the competition.
 Here are a few benefits to having a First Aid certificate.
 It is for these reasons employers will take notice of your First Aid certificate on your CV: